djpri/spooky-surprise/notes/lenses.md

 - Memory fray: names slip; reflections whisper with older selves (Muir backlash).
 - Pain and ringing in the bones after prolonged use of Nèamh.
 - Mirrors hairline‑crack when lies are exposed; candles gutter toward the lens when entities draw near.
+- Soul aging: Descent into Rootdeep with Talamh drains vitality; reflections show an older face; body and mind are worn by the temporal cost of confronting unintegrated shadow.

 ## Safety & Limits